edawson/dawdl/README.md

 written for the platform.
 It contains many common bioinformatics workflows (e.g. sort and index a BAM) as well as more specialized software, including variant / SV callers.

+## Workflow
+When integrating a new tool:
+ - [ ] Create a Dockerfile for the tool in the dockerfiles directory.
+The dockerfile should be named toolname.Dockerfile.
+ - [ ] The entrypoint should be the shell (i.e., no run command, or CMD bash).
+ - [ ] Build the image from the dockerfile by running `make build APP=toolname`
+ - [ ] Create a workflow for the tool and add it to the workflows dir in a subdirectory.
+ - [ ] Make sure to push the image to the repository of your choice.
+The repo can be set in the makefile, and the image can be pushed with `make push APP=toolname`.

 ## Dockerfiles
 All of the Dockerfiles in the [dockerfiles](https://github.com/edawson/dawdl/tree/master/dockerfiles) directory are built on top of a single base Dockerfile.
 The [build_all](https://github.com/edawson/dawdl/blob/master/build_all.sh)